maxchk/puppet-varnish/README.md

 ### varnish backend

    Definition `varnish::backend` allows to configure Varnish backend:
+   If you have a single backend, you can name it `default` and ignore
+   `selector` sections:

     varnish::backend { 'srv1': host => '172.16.0.1', port => '80', probe => 'health_check1' }
     varnish::backend { 'srv2': host => '172.16.0.2', port => '80', probe => 'health_check1' }